Pronounced: da braf e nib

 BRAF is a protein kinase that plays a role in regulating genes that are responsible for cell replication and survival.
-It is estimated that 50% of melanomas contain an abnormal form of BRAF (also called/known as a BRAF mutation).
 This mutated form of BRAF appears to promote overgrowth of these cancer cells.
 Dabrafenib works by blocking the actions of the abnormal BRAF, inhibiting cell replication and potentially causing cell death.

 How to Take Dabrafenib

-Dabrafenib is given in a capsule form and is typically taken twice a day, 12 hours apart, at the same times each day.
+Dabrafenib is taken by mouth in a capsule form.
 Dabrafenib capsules should be taken on an empty stomach (1 hour before or 2 hours after eating) and should not be opened, crushed, broken or chewed.
 A missed dose can be taken up to 6 hours before the next scheduled dose.
 Do not take two doses at once to make up for a missed dose.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil.
 Dabrafenib can also impact Coumadin (blood thinner) levels.